 In addition to podcasting and touring, Jimmy utilizes his trademark crowd work skills as Conan O'Brien's opening act at “Conan” tapings.
 Jimmy has also appeared on “Conan” as a panel guest, a field correspondent and recently filled in for Andy Richter as co-host.
 He also conducts the unconventional celebrity backstage interviews for TeamCoco.com’s “The Pardo Patrol.”

-A true multimedia talent, Jimmy has frequently appeared on television and in movies.
-He has performed on "The Tonight Show with Jay Leno" and "The Late Late Show with Craig Ferguson.”
-He had his own half-hour special, "Comedy Central Presents Jimmy Pardo."
-He hosted "National Lampoon's Funny Money" on the Game Show Network and was the co-host of AMC's "Movies at Our House" for four seasons.
-He has hosted episodes of VH1’s "The Surreal Life,” "Love Lounge" and NBC's "Late Friday."
-He's appeared on popular shows such as "Monk," "That '70s Show” and "Becker."
-And he has acted in independent films such as "Relative Strangers" and "The Godfather of Green Bay."
+Jimmy has performed stand-up on "The Tonight Show with Jay Leno,” "The Late Late Show with Craig Ferguson” and his own half-hour “Comedy Central Presents” special.
+He hosted "National Lampoon's Funny Money" for Game Show Network, four seasons of AMC's "Movies at Our House,” and episodes of NBC’s “Late Friday” and VH1’s "The Surreal Life” and "Love Lounge.”
+He has appeared in acting roles on “Comedy Bang Bang,” “Monk,” and “That 70’s Show” and the independent films "Relative Strangers" and "The Godfather of Green Bay."

 Jimmy has recorded three comedy albums: "Uno,” “Pompous Clown” and 2013’s “Sprezzatura,” which Entertainment Weekly named one of the 5 Best Stand-Up Albums of the year.